 Planners would like to find a way to get the life-expectancy-to-age-31 payout for an IRA payable to the client's minor child without actually paying the IRA over to the child.
 They would prefer to hold the assets in a trust but have the distributions taxed at the child's tax rate.
 Can this be done by naming a § 678 grantor trust (nicknamed by practitioners a "beneficiary deemed owner trust" or BDOT) for the minor child as beneficiary of the IRA?
-The theory is, the trust-drafter and trustee would somehow figure out a way that the child wouldn't actually withdraw the money.
+The theory is, the trust-drafter and trustee would somehow figure out a way that the child wouldn't actually withdraw the money even though he has the right to.

 Advocates of this approach suggest that the child would deemed to be the IRA beneficiary either because under § 678 he and the trust are considered "the same person," or because the § 678 trust would be a see-through DBT of which the child would be deemed the sole beneficiary (thereby qualifying for minor child-EDB treatment).
-See discussion of "conduit trust" in this outline for response to this point.
+See discussion of "conduit trust" in this outline for response to this point..

-Clearly under Code § 671 IRA distributions paid to a § 678 grantor trust for "Beneficiary X" will be included in the income of Beneficiary X. It does not automatically follow that a trust for Beneficiary X (§ 678 or otherwise) meets the definition of "designated beneficiary," which is an "individual designated as a beneficiary by the employee." § 401(a)(9)(E)(1).
+Clearly under Code § 671 IRA distributions paid to a § 678 grantor trust for "Beneficiary X" will be included in the income of Beneficiary X. It does not automatically follow that a § 678 trust for Beneficiary X meets the definition of "designated beneficiary," which is an "individual designated as a beneficiary by the employee." § 401(a)(9)(E)(1).
 Although we do have all the IRS rulings starting in 1985 which seem to essentially say "grantor trust = grantor" and "your grantor trust is you and you is your grantor trust," nothing has ever extended that viewpoint (which is NOT a viewpoint necessarily dictated by § 671-far from it) to § 401(a)(9)(E)(1).
-We know IRS has extended it to the point of allowing disabled or minor beneficiaries to transfer personally-inherited IRAs to their own grantor trusts, but the only IRS mention allowing such transfers by the IRA owner during life was hostile.
+We know IRS has extended it to the point of allowing disabled or minor beneficiaries to transfer personally-inherited IRAs to their own grantor trusts, but the only IRS mention of such transfers by the IRA owner during life was hostile.
+See ¶ 6.1.06 of Life and Death Planning for Retirement Benefits.

-Some commenters requested this treatment in comments on the proposed regs; the IRS did not adopt that treatment and explained why, so we have their answer-this does not work.
+Some commenters requested this treatment in comments on the proposed regs; the IRS did not adopt that treatment and explained why in the Preamble to the final regulations, so we have their answer-this does not work.